This is the third in a series of four blog posts focused on marketing strategies and tips as companies set plans for the new year.

 - Do you have a protocol for negative feedback, comments, tags or posts on your digital channels?

 It’s all about crisis communication.
 Document these protocols ahead of time and talk about them with your team.
 Ensure that you have the right eyes and ears on the ground to make any changes in the plan that need to be done in real time.
-Use marketing timelines and planning documents to stay organized (check out my webinar series for tips) and know that your marketing plan is a living document; change will be inevitable.
+Use marketing timelines and planning documents to stay organized and know that your marketing plan is a living document; change will be inevitable.

 Use visuals to start the conversation